 Marc Tessier-Lavigne, Ph.D. is one of our co-founders and has served as a member of our board of directors since March 2015.
 From March 2015 to August 2016, Dr. Tessier-Lavigne served as the Chairman of our board of directors.
-Since September 2016, Dr. Tessier-Lavigne has served as President of Stanford University.
+From September 2016 until August 2023, Dr. Tessier-Lavigne served as President of Stanford University, and currently serves as Professor of Biology at Stanford.
 From March 2011 to September 2016, he served as President of The Rockefeller University, as well as professor and head of the Laboratory of Brain Development and Repair.
 From September 2003 to March 2011, Dr. Tessier-Lavigne served in positions of increasing responsibility at Genentech, where in 2009 he was named Executive Vice President for Research and Chief Scientific Officer.
-He currently serves on the board of directors of Regeneron Pharmaceuticals.
-Previously, he served on the boards of directors of Pfizer, Juno Therapeutics and Agios Pharmaceuticals.
-Dr. Tessier-Lavigne received his Ph.D. in neurophysiology from University College London, his B.A. in philosophy and physiology from Oxford University and his B.Sc. in physics from McGill University.
+Previously, he served on the boards of directors of Regeneron Pharmaceuticals, Pfizer, Juno Therapeutics, and Agios Pharmaceuticals.
+Dr. Tessier-Lavigne received his Ph.D. in neurophysiology from University College London, his B.A. in philosophy and physiology from Oxford University, and his B.Sc. in physics from McGill University.
 He conducted postdoctoral work at the MRC Developmental Neurobiology Unit in London and at Columbia University.

-We believe Dr. Tessier-Lavigne is qualified to serve on our board of directors because of his pioneering research, scientific knowledge, experience as one of our co-founders, service on boards of directors of public companies in the life sciences industry and leadership in the biotechnology industry.
+We believe Dr. Tessier-Lavigne is qualified to serve on our board of directors because of his pioneering research, scientific knowledge, experience as one of our co-founders, service on boards of directors of public companies in the life sciences industry, and leadership in the biotechnology industry.

 Nancy A. Thornberry has served on our board of directors since January 2021.
-Ms. Thornberry served as Chief Executive Officer of Kallyope, Inc. from November 2015 until October 2021, and currently serves on its board of directors and as Chair, R&D. Ms. Thornberry also serves on the boards of Schrödinger, a public company, and NY Genome Center, a non-profit institution; she previously served on the board of Intarcia Therapeutics.
+Ms. Thornberry served as Chief Executive Officer of Kallyope, Inc. from November 2015 until October 2021, and currently serves on its board of directors and as Chair, R&D. Ms. Thornberry also serves on the boards of directors of Vertex Pharmaceuticals and Schrödinger, both of which are public companies, Adimab, a private company, and NY Genome Center, a non-profit institution; she previously served on the boards of Intarcia Therapeutics and Abide Therapeutics.
 Between August 2013 and October 2015, Ms. Thornberry was self-employed as a consultant to companies in the biotechnology and pharmaceutical industries.
-Prior to that, Ms. Thornberry spent over 30 years at Merck, a pharmaceutical company, where she held a variety of positions including Senior Vice President and Franchise Head, Diabetes and Endocrinology, from April 2011 to July 2013, Senior Vice President and Franchise Head, Diabetes and Obesity, from September 2009 to April 2011, Vice President, Worldwide Basic Research Head, Diabetes and obesity, from February 2007 to September 2009 and Executive Director, Metabolic Disorders, from 2004 to February 2007, among other positions.
+Prior to that, Ms. Thornberry spent over 30 years at Merck, a pharmaceutical company, where she held a variety of positions including Senior Vice President and Franchise Head, Diabetes and Endocrinology, from April 2011 to July 2013, Senior Vice President and Franchise Head, Diabetes and Obesity, from September 2009 to April 2011, Vice President, Worldwide Basic Research Head, Diabetes and Obesity, from February 2007 to September 2009, and Executive Director, Metabolic Disorders, from 2004 to February 2007, among other positions.
 Ms. Thornberry received a B.S. in Chemistry and Biology from Muhlenberg College.